domkris/CUDA-Bubble-Sort/README.md

 # CUDA-Bubble-Sort

-This project is developed as part of university studies to show how CUDA can be impractical for bubble sort, mostly due to asynchronous behaviour of blocks.
+This project is developed as part of university studies to show how CUDA (Cuda 8.0 version used) can be impractical for bubble sort, mostly due to asynchronous behaviour of blocks.

 <h2>Information about computer used to develop and test this program</h2>